 2. Remove Water and Dry The Affected Area

-To dry out the area, you have to remove any excess water or moisture.
-You can use a wet/dry shop vacuum to get rid of any standing water.
-A shop vacuum is efficient even in removing excess moisture that has seeped deep into the wood.
-Alternatively, you can use mops or old towels to wipe away any excess water or moisture from the floor.
+To dry the area, eliminate any water or moisture.
+Use a wet/dry vacuum to efficiently suck up standing water.
+If the water has seeped into the wood, the vacuum can also help extract the moisture.
+Alternatively, use mops or towels to wipe away any remaining water or moisture from the floor.

 3. Treat the Moldy Areas

-Inspect the wooden floors and subfloor for any signs of mold growth.
-The most obvious sign of mold growth is the musty smell.
-If molds started to thrive in the room, use a bleach solution to kill off mold and spores.
+Check the wooden floors and subfloor for any indications of mold growth.
+The presence of a musty smell is a clear sign of mold.
+If you notice molds developing, use a solution of bleach to eliminate the mold and spores.